Thiago Amaral

-Club career
+Career

 Youth career

 Born and raised in São Bento do Sul, Brazil, Thiago began his footballing career in 2006 with the U-15 team of Brazilian top side, Grêmio Foot-Ball Porto Alegrense, commonly known as Grêmio.
 In 2007, he moved to Florianópolis where he signed a long-term contract with Figueirense FC and played there until in 2012 when he moved to Florianópolis's Avaí FC.

 Brazil

 Thiago began his professional footballing career in 2012 with Coritiba-based, Corinthians Alagoano club, J. Malucelli Futebol.

 In January 2013, he moved to Brasília, the capital of Brazil where he signed a short-term contract with Legião FC club.
-He made 4 appearances in the 2013 Campeonato Brasiliense.
+He made four appearances in the 2013 Campeonato Brasiliense.
 He then moved to Jaraguá do Sul where he signed a short-term contract with Grêmio Esportivo Juventus club.
-He scored 2 goals in 6 appearances in the 2013 Copa Santa Catarina.
+He scored two goals in six appearances in the 2013 Copa Santa Catarina.

 In 2014, he moved to São Paulo where he signed a short-term contract with VOCEM club.
 He scored 4 goals in 12 appearances in the 2014 Campeonato Paulista Segunda Divisão.
 Later in the same year, he moved to Várzea Grande, Mato Grosso where he trained with the first team of Operário Futebol Clube.